-Adopted in 2014, the Moyock Small Area Plan expresses the Moyock community's desire to capitalize on its strategic while economic location balancing growth to enhance the area's small-town charm.
-To accomplish this vision, the recommends growth management strategies, a multimodal transportation network. a stormwater service district, the expansion of recreation offerings, protection of the community's rural character, and promotion of Moyock as a prime location for ecotourism, small businesses, and light industrial development.
-The Plan recommendations were implemented by recent amendments to the County's UDO, outlining residential development standards that require appropriate density and compatibility with existing surrounding development.
+Adopted in 2014, the Moyock Small Area Plan expresses the Moyock community's desire to capitalize on its strategic economic location while balancing growth to enhance the area's small-town charm.
+To accomplish this vision, the plan recommends arowth management strategies, a multimodal transportation network. a stormwater service district, the expansion of recreation offerings, protection of the community's rural character, and promotion of Moyock as a prime location for ecotourism, small businesses, and light industrial development.
+The Plan recommendations were implemented by recent amendments to the County's UDO. outlining residential development standards that require appropriate density and compatibility with existing surrounding development.